Lissy93/twitter-sentiment-visualisation/README.md

 The backend is primarily written in Node.js, with web-sockets facilitating the real-time communication with the frontend, and a data cache stored in MongoDB.
 Pages are rendered isomorphically, with data visualizations written using D3.js.
 Social data is fetched from Twitter, compute happens locally, and a few external APIs were used to provide additional context in the form of AI.
 Views are written in Pug, styles in Less, scripts in CoffeeScript and everything is compiled via a Gulp script.

 The project and app are still functional, however 5 years on, this would not be an ideal tech stack.
 There are now better technologies available that would enable greater performance, less code, easier project management and improved developer experience.
-If I was to re-write this project in 2022, a better tech stack would likely be Go for the backend, Svelte + Svelte Kit for the frontend and TypeScript for the code, styled-components for styling and Rollup for putting it all together.
+If I was to re-write this project in 2022, a better tech stack would likely be Go for the backend, Svelte + Svelte Kit for the frontend and TypeScript for the code, with Pixi.js for the interactive content, styled-components for styling and Rollup for putting it all together.

 #### Awards